yasir2000/openwrt-oldwiki-md/OpenWrtDocs/KamikazeConfiguration.rst

 = Kamikaze Configuration =
 == Foreword / Background ==
 In the early days of OpenWRT, the only target platforms were the WRT54G and similar Broadcom-based routers.
 This platform has an NVRAM (much like high-end, commercial routers) to store configuration information.
 Up until White Russian, OpenWRT used NVRAM for configuration.
-As OpenWRT expanded to new platforms without NVRAM, NVRAM was abandoned in favor of configuration files in /etc/config.
+As OpenWRT expanded to new platforms without NVRAM, NVRAM was abandoned in favour of configuration files in /etc/config.
 This configuration method presents related information in the same area and is much like existing *nix configuration files.

 Some older Kamikaze builds have configuration files which mimic the NVRAM configuration in that there are only key=value pairs in the configuration files.